Gambling therapy for lasting change and well-being

 - Continuing to gamble to win back losses

 - Spending less time with family and friends

 - Risking relationships or careers due to gambling

 - Lying or stealing for gambling money

 Gambling addiction is a destructive cycle.
 Losing is inevitable, and those with a gambling addiction will keep playing, trying to recoup their money.
-But, most of the time, people continue to lose.
+Most of the time, however, people continue to lose.
 This leads to feeling bad, so they gamble even more.
-This cycle can lead to physical, emotional, and financial issues.
+This cycle can lead to physical, emotional, and financial catastrophe.